 Benchmark provides critical infrastructure products and essential services in each of our locations.
 However, as a result of the COVID-19 pandemic, including the related responses from government authorities, the Company's operations were impacted worldwide starting in the first quarter of 2020.
-For example, several of the Company's facilities worldwide have been, or continue to be, affected by government enacted plant shut-downs, stay-athome or shelter-in-place or similar restrictions, which have resulted in reduced productivity levels throughout our facilities.
-Additionally, the Company experienced, and continues to experience, a challenging supply chain environment and labor constraints, as well as increased direct costs and under absorption of fixed costs, due to the COVID-19 pandemic.
+For example, several of the Company's facilities worldwide have been affected by government enacted plant shut-downs, stay-at-home or shelter-in-place or similar restrictions, which have resulted in reduced productivity levels throughout our facilities.
+Additionally, the Company experienced a challenging supply chain environment and labor constraints, as well as increased direct costs and under absorption of fixed costs, due to the COVID-19 pandemic.
 For additional information see "-COVID-19 Pandemic Update" in Part I, Item 2 of this Report.